hauleth/blog/content/post/who-watches-watchmen-i.md

 mildly irritating and non-parallelizable.
 In short, SysV is starting processes exactly in lexicographical order of files in given directory.
 This meant, that even if your service didn't need the DB at all, but it somehow ended further in the directory listing, you ended in waiting for the DB startup.
-Additionally SysV wasn't really monitoring services, it just assumed that when process forked itself to the background, then it is "done" with the startup and we can continue.
-This is obviously not true in many cases, for example, if your previous shutdown wasn't clean because of power shortage or other issue, then your DB probably need a little bit time to rebuild state from journal.
+Additionally, SysV wasn't really monitoring services, it just assumed that when process forked itself to the background, then it is "done" with the startup, and we can continue.
+This is obviously not true in many cases, for example, if your previous shutdown wasn't clean because of power shortage or other issue, then your DB probably need a bit of time to rebuild state from journal.
 This causes even more slowdown for the processes further in the list.
 This is highly undesired in modern, cloud-based, environment, where you can often start the machines on-demand during autoscaling actions.
 When there is a spike in the traffic that need autoscaling, then the sooner new machine is in usable state the sooner it can take load from other machines.
-In case of very sudden spikes (like slashdot effect) it can be difference between life and death of your infrastructure.

 Different tools take different approach to solve that issue there. `systemd` take approach that is derived from `launchd` - do not do stuff, that is not needed.
-It achieved that by merging D-Bus into the `systemd` itself, and then making all service to be D-Bus daemons (which are started on request), and additionally it provides bunch of triggers for that daemons.
+It achieved that by merging D-Bus into the `systemd` itself, and then making all service to be D-Bus daemons (which are started on request), and additionally it provides a bunch of triggers for that daemons.
 We can trigger on action of other services (obviously), but also on stuff like socket activity, path creation/modification, mounts, connection or disconnection of device, time events, etc.